 Differential pricing online can happen in new and sneaky ways.
 Here are some hypothetical examples.
 Alice, tagged by her past shopping history as an impulse buyer, sees a widget priced at $10.00.
 Bob, known to be frugal and a careful shopper, sees the same widget from the same website priced at $8.00.
 The merchant who knows that Carol has been shopping for weeks all over the Net for a widget offers it to her at $7.50.

 Some reports about differential merchant behaviors have appeared.
 One partial example comes from the Orbitz travel website.
-Orbitz found that Mac computer users spent more on hotels so it showed them more expensive options than it showed to Windows users.
+According to a recent investigation by Yippee Coupons, Orbitz found that Mac computer users spent more on hotels so it showed them more expensive options than it showed to Windows users.

 That’s not quite full-fledged differential pricing, but it’s toward that end of the field.
 We already know that some search engines guess at what interests you the most and then show you only what they think you want.
 If the search engine thinks you are a Tea Party adherent, you might only see news from that side of the spectrum.

 When a search engine shows you only high-priced goods, it’s not necessarily showing you what you want but perhaps what some merchant wants you to see.
 Can we expect Big Brother to abandon politics for the commercial marketplace?

 In a world of differential pricing, shoppers may need a Miranda warning: all the details of your life that have been collected, compiled, and analyzed may be used to raise the price of your online purchases.
 You have the right not to buy, but you may not have the ability to know that you have been targeted to pay more or that you have been prevented from finding lower prices elsewhere.
 To put it another way, what Google knows about you can and will be used against you in the economic marketplace.